TStansel/Internship_and_NewGrad_SearchGuide/Guide.md

 * Text To Art - Take in a string, section off 3 characters at a time, convert it to hexadeciaml, and turn it into a pixel
 * Alexa CAPS - Make an Alexa skill that lets a student ask for their university's Counseling and Psychological Services phone number for them to call
 * TherAssist - Using a pre-trained machine learning model detect emotion in a human face to see if the user is replicating the emotion shown
-* Flappy Bird clone - Android, iOS, or Web App of the famous Flappy Bird game
+* Flappy Bird Clone - Android, iOS, or Web App of the famous Flappy Bird game

 The other thing to know, these ideas above may look daunting but break them down into pieces.
-For example, the Flappy Bird clone maybe just find a tutorial on line or for the Text To Art, the first thing you'll need to do is read in a String from the user, then split it into a list of 3 characters, etc. The goal is to identifiy the small peices and then start there.
+For example, the Flappy Bird clone maybe just find a tutorial on line or for the Text To Art, the first thing you'll need to do is read in a String from the user, then split it into a list of 3 characters, etc. The goal is to identifiy the small pieces and then start there.

 There is a difference between following a Youtube demo and making a project, however you can follow a tutorial to a tee and then change it up a bit to make it your own.
 For example, I followed a tutorial to create a travel site to learn about React and then changed it and built some custom components to make it my own personal site.